-Deb: Yes if I had my way, a kindergartner would learn Polyvagal through [Inaudible] because it is the foundation for all of our lived experience.
-It is underneath every moment of our life so absolutely everyone should understand the nervous system, yes.
+Deb: Yes if I had my way, a kindergartner would learn Polyvagal theory because it is the foundation for all of our lived experience.
+It is underneath every moment of our life, so absolutely everyone should understand the nervous system, yes.

-Charlotte: And I really, again, I just want to really say what a service this is for you, your generosity in being part of these series.
+Charlotte: And I really, again, I just want to really say what a service this is for your generosity in being part of this series.

 Charlotte: And again, I'm just going to pause for a moment because the feeling that I had in my body as you were naming this process that's going on live, it's very comforting.
 I feel a lot of safety.

 Charlotte: And to slow down and be in this experience live is such a gift and for you to explain how this is really what we're all seeking.

 Deb: Yes.
 Yes and even for those of us for whom we came into the world and perhaps were not met with that loving warm embrace that little ones so need, if we didn't get that over and over, often times we'll say, "I'll stop looking afterward or I don't need anybody.
 I'm independent."
 And that's a cognitive belief that we have created to survive, but the nervous system has never stopped longing for connection or needing connection.
 That's just a given.

 Charlotte: And this idea of this -- I think we both use this word "story", this story of this narrative about our life, this is something that I definitely know we'll talk more about because it's so powerful.